-Given the abundance of human host-viral interactions we collected such information from the databases Table 3.
+Given the abundance of human host-viral interactions we collected such information from the databases shown in Table 3.
 Notably, we collected 5,495 interactions with human host proteins involving proteins of orthomyxoviridae.
 Such a set of interactions is mostly dominated by interactions that occurred between proteins of the human host and the Influenza A virus.
 Similarly, we found 5,423 interactions of herpesviridae, where most interactions were experimentally determined using the Herpes simplex virus.
 While our set provided 3,927 interactions of papillomaviridae with most interactions involving the human papilloma virus, 2,285 retroviral interactions were mostly provided by the HIV-1 virus.
 Pooling interactions of other virus families we obtained 1,193 interactions.
 In Fig. 1, we summarize the sets of human proteins that were targeted by different virus families and their substantial overlap.

+Some studies have also focused on “second neighbors” of the viral-host infection network, or partners of viral targets of infection (REFs).
+As indicated above, VirHostNet was one of the first resources to facilitate such studies.
+High-quality databases of host-host PPIs are essential, and efforts continue to improve the coverage and quality of such databases.
+The HINT (High-quality INTeractomes) database is one of the largest and highest-quality database of host-host PPIs (33).
+In the present review, we assimilate what is known about the topology of human-virus interactions using HINT and Reactome in combination the virus-host PPIs in Table 3.

+Additional related meta-data for characterizing viral targets include protein function exploration and pathway or signaling analysis (e.g. the Reactome database), as well as conservation (REF), essentiality (e.g. the Database of Essential Genes), disease-network or “diseasome”, and metabolomics analyses (REFs).
+We review relevant information from such databases in the sections below.

 The topology of human-virus interactions